HexadigmSystems/FunctionTraits/README.md

 # FunctionTraits
 ## C++ function traits library (single header-only) for retrieving info about any function (arg types, arg count, return type, etc.).
 Clean and easy-to-use, the most "complete" implementation on the web.

-See [here](https://godbolt.org/z/zz5jcnbGP) for a complete working example (demo that displays all available traits for various sample functions - for those who want to get right to the code).
+See [here](https://godbolt.org/z/5n9zrPKo6) for a complete working example (demo that displays all available traits for various sample functions - for those who want to get right to the code).
 Also see usage examples further below.

 "FunctionTraits" is a lightweight C++ traits struct (template) that allows you to quickly and easily determine the traits of any function at compile-time, such as argument types, number of arguments, return type, etc. (for C++17 and later).
 It's a natural extension to the C++ standard itself, whose [<type_traits>](https://en.cppreference.com/w/cpp/header/type_traits) header offers almost no support for handling function traits, save for [std::is_function](https://en.cppreference.com/w/cpp/types/is_function) and [std::is_member_function_pointer](https://en.cppreference.com/w/cpp/types/is_member_function_pointer) (and one or two other borderline cases).
 It's also a "complete" implementation in the sense that it handles (detects) all mainstream function syntax unlike any other implementation you'll normally find at this writing, which usually fail to address one or more issues (including the Boost implementation - read on).
 Many (actually most) of these implementations are just hacks or solutions quickly developed on-the-fly to answer someone's question on "stackoverflow.com" for instance.
 Only a small handful are more complete and far fewer are reasonably complete, though still missing at least one or two features, in particular calling convention support (again, read on).

 Some have even written articles on the subject but still don't address various issues.
 Some of these issues are obvious (or should be), such as failing to detect functions declared as "noexcept" (part of a function's type since C++17), or const and/or volatile non-static member functions (usually "const" in practice), or variadic functions (those whose arguments end with "..."), or function pointers with cv-qualifiers (the pointers themselves are "const" and/or "volatile"), among other things (often resulting in a lot of cryptic compiler errors).

 Some are less obvious, like failing to detect non-static [Member functions with ref-qualifiers](https://en.cppreference.com/w/cpp/language/member_functions#Member_functions_with_ref-qualifier) (rarely used but still required for completeness), or much more prominently (and important usually), functions with calling conventions other than the default (usually "cdecl"), which isn't addressed in the C++ standard itself (and a bit more tricky to implement than it first appears as far as creating a functions traits class is concerned).
-With the exception of the one from Boost ("boost::callable_traits"), whose own support for calling conventions is limited and even discouraged by the author's internal comments (and not on by default or even officially documented - more on this later), I have yet to see any other implementation address calling conventions at all, even in the (very) few other (mostly) "complete" solutions for handling function traits that are out there (that I've ever come across).
+Only the one from Boost ("boost::callable_traits") made a half-hearted attempt to handle calling conventions but it's not officially active (more on this later), it targets the Microsoft C++ compiler only (and in a limited capacity only - again, more on this later), and the feature is even discouraged by the author's own internal comments (referring to it to as "likely broken" and "too much work to maintain").
+For all intents and purposes it's therefore not supported and no other implementation I'm aware of addresses calling conventions at all, even in the (very) few other (mostly) "complete" solutions for handling function traits that are out there (that I've ever come across).
 Without (mainstream) calling convention support however, all functions in the entire Microsoft Windows API would fail to be detected for instance, since it's almost entirely based on the "stdcall" calling convention.
-Again, the result is usually a lot of cryptic compiler errors.
+Again, the result is usually a lot of cryptic compiler errors or possibly incorrect behaviour (including in the Boost version since its limited support for calling conventions is officially inactive).

 "FunctionTraits" does address all these issues however.
 It provides traits info about every (mainstream) aspect of any function within the limitations of what C++ currently supports (or easily supports), and allows you to change every trait as well, where applicable (including function parameter types, which will be rarely used by most but no other implementation I've seen at this writing supports it, including the one from Boost).
 You can currently obtain and/or change (where applicable) the following information: